oxala/marko-tester/README.md

 "global": {
   ...
   "tester": {
-    "fixturesDir": "inputs",
     "shallow": false
   }
 }
 ```

-- fixturesDir - The folder name where you have fixtures to render the component with. _(Default: "fixtures")_

 - shallow - You can turn off shallow rendering by passing `false` here.
 That way marko won't isolate any component test. _(Default: true)_